-The staff's recommendation will focus on the areas of inpatient care (APR-DRG-PPC groupings) in which the majority of PPCs occur (>80%).
-This proposed change addresses issues with cells with a norm of zero, i.e. where no PPCs are expected because none were observed in the base period, as this phenomenon potentially penalizes hospitals for random variation as opposed to poor performance.
-Staff is also proposing to aggregate a few PPCs with small numbers of observed cases for measurement (i.e., creating a new Combination PPC) and raise the minimum number of discharges required in each APR-DRG SOI category from 2 to 30, to further address the cells with a norm of zero issue.
+The staff's recommendation focuses on the areas of inpatient care in which the majority of PPCs occur (>80%).
+This recommended change addresses issues with cells with a norm of zero, i.e. where no PPCs are expected because none were observed in the base period, as this phenomenon potentially penalizes hospitals for random variation as opposed to poor performance.
+Staff also recommends aggregating a few PPCs with small numbers of observed cases for measurement (i.e., creating a new Combination PPC) and raising the minimum number of discharges required in each diagnosis and Severity of Illness category from 2 to 30, to further address the cells with a norm of zero issue.